When Disney acquired the mobile game developer Playdom, it needed to integrate its consumer data into the greater Disney data ecosystem.

 The need for brand integration

 Whenever a company buys another one, the big question becomes: What are my customer segments now that I have this new audience?
-Finding the answer to this question can be difficult if the acquired organization doesn’t have a modern data system.
+Finding the answer to this question can be difficult if the acquired organisation doesn’t have a modern data system.

 This was the situation for Playdom.
 They had multiple data warehouses and used an Excel sheet to calculate important marketing metrics.
 Plus, too many people manually managed these environments, creating duplication efforts and inefficiencies.